Griffon Corporation

-The AMES Companies is a manufacturer of non-powered lawn and garden tools and accessories.

-ClosetMaid is a North American manufacturer and distributor of wood and wire home storage and organization products.

-Clopay Building Products is a manufacturer of residential and commercial sectional doors, and is North America's largest manufacturer of residential garage doors.

-CornellCookson is a leader in the manufacture of commercial rolling steel doors and security grilles in North America.

 History

 Founding and early years (1959–1964)

-In 1959, Long Island businessman Helmuth W. Waldorf – a tool and die maker's apprentice who had immigrated to the United States from Germany to study at Columbia University – founded a small defense electronics company in College Point, Queens that was initially named Waldorf Controls Corporation but changed its name later that year to Instrument Systems Corporation (ISC).
-In 1961, ISC issued shares to the public and bolstered its fledgling avionics business by acquiring Telephonics Corporation.
+In 1959, Long Island businessman Helmuth W. Waldorf – a tool and die maker's apprentice who had immigrated to the United States from Germany to study at Columbia University – founded a small defense electronics company in College Point, Queens named Waldorf Controls Corporation.
+The company changed its name later that year to Instrument Systems Corporation (ISC).
+In 1961, ISC issued shares to the public and bolstered its avionics business by acquiring Telephonics Corporation.
 Established in December 1933, Telephonics was among a handful of aviation electronics pioneers that formed the nucleus of the aviation and defense industry on Long Island during the mid-20th century.
 ISC struggled financially in its early years.
 To reposition the company for future growth, ISC's major stakeholders, including Waldorf and director Lester Avnet, the president of Avnet Electronics Corporation and son of its founder Charles Avnet, turned to a highly regarded former executive at Loral Corporation, Edward Garrett.